Blend Your Data

 Data blending is a method for combining data from multiple sources.
 Data blending brings in additional information from a secondary data source and displays it with data from the primary data source directly in the view.

 Data blending is performed on a sheet-by-sheet basis and is established when a field from a second data source is used in the view.
-To create a blend in a workbook with at least two data sources, bring a field from one data source to the sheet—it becomes the primary data source.
+To create a blend in a workbook already connected to at least two data sources, bring a field from one data source to the sheet—it becomes the primary data source.
 Switch to the other data source and use a field on the same sheet—it becomes a secondary data source.
 An orange linking icon will appear in the data pane, indicating which field(s) are being used to blend the data sources.

 - Ensure that the workbook has multiple data sources.
 The second data source should be added by going to Data > New data source.